nooodles-ahh/2013-map-compile-tools/README.md

 - [ ] Improved brush precision
 - [x] Leaktest is now enabled by default, command is now `-noleaktest`
 - [x] `-nodefaultcubemap`, disables automatic skybox cubemap generation (necessary for 2013 SP)
-- [ ] `-blocksize`, lets you customise the size of visleaf splitting "blocks", default is every 1024 units
+- [ ] ~~`-blocksize`, lets you customise the size of visleaf splitting "blocks", default is every 1024 units (CSGO)~~ Removed
-- [ ] `-visgranularity`, lets you automatically place hint brushes in your map, syntax is `-visgranularity X Y Z`.
+- [ ] ~~`-visgranularity`, lets you automatically place hint brushes in your map, syntax is `-visgranularity X Y Z`.
 X, Y and Z can be any integer value, for example, -visgranularity 0 0 512 would create a VIS split every 512 units vertically.
+(CSGO)~~ Removed
 - [x] Subsitution of propper_models for prop_statics after Propper has run.

 ## VVIS